Text Size

 Sperm

-The male reproductive cells found in the semen
+The male reproductive cells made in the epididymis and found within semen ejaculate fluid.

 T